-1.2 Device Description
+1.2 56F8345 Description

-The 56F8355 and 56F8155 are members of the 56800E core-based family of hybrid controllers.
-It combines, on a single chip, the processing power of a Digital Signal Processor (DSP) and the functionality of a microcontroller with a flexible set of peripherals to create an extremely cost-effective solution.
-Because of its low cost, configuration flexibility, and compact program code, the 56F8355 and 56F8155 are well-suited for many applications.
-The devices include many peripherals that are especially useful for motion control, smart appliances, steppers, encoders, tachometers, limit switches, power supply and control, automotive control (56F8355 only), engine management, noise suppression, remote utility metering, industrial control for power, lighting, and automation applications.
+The 56F8345 is a member of the 56800E core-based family of hybrid controllers.
+It combines, on a single chip, the processing power of a DSP and the functionality of a microcontroller with a flexible set of peripherals to create an extremely cost-effective solution.
+Because of its low cost, configuration flexibility, and compact program code, the 56F8345 is well-suited for many applications.
+The 56F8345 includes many peripherals that are especially useful for motion control, smart appliances, steppers, encoders, tachometers, limit switches, power supply and control, automotive control, engine management, noise suppression, remote utility metering, industrial control for power, lighting, and automation applications.